5 Christmas Myths, Not Found in the Nativity Story

 Herod summoned the wise men secretly and ascertained from them what time the star had appeared.
 (Matthew 2:7)

-Based on this knowledge King Herod the Great after the Magi went to Bethlehem
+Based on this knowledge King Herod the Great, after the Magi left his court for Bethlehem

 …. sent and killed all the male children in Bethlehem and in all that region who were two years old or under, according to the time that he had ascertained from the wise men.
 (Matthew 2:16)

-By the way, they visited the family at a house (oikos), not a stable.
+By the way, the Magi visited the Christ Child at a house (oikos), not a manger.

 Myth 4: Born in a Stable